Ephraim Mirvis: Early life and education

 Mirvis has a deep interest in chazanut and has studied voice and Jewish cantorial music in Jerusalem.
 He has also been certified as a shochet and mohel.
-He is a supporter of Tottenham Hotspur Football Club.
+He is a supporter of Tottenham Hotspur.

 Career

 Rabbinical appointments

+Mirvis led High Holy Days services at Muizenberg Shul in the Western Cape, where his father served as the congregation's rabbi.
 In 1982, Mirvis was appointed Rabbi of Dublin's Adelaide Road Synagogue and Chief Rabbi of Ireland in 1985, serving at this post until 1992.
 From 1992 to 1996, he was the rabbi of the Western Marble Arch Synagogue in London, after the previous holder of the position, Rabbi Jonathan Sacks, became Chief Rabbi in 1991.

 In May 1996, Mirvis was appointed rabbi at the Finchley United Synagogue, also known as Kinloss, in London.
 There, he founded and directed a community-based, adult education programme, the Kinloss Learning Centre, which has drawn hundreds of participants on a weekly basis since 2003 and has served as an educational model emulated by other communities.
 Mirvis is the founder rabbi and honorary principal of Morasha Jewish Primary School and founder and President of the Kinloss Community Kollel.